david1792x/notebooks/markdown/logistic_regression.md

     β after 500 iterations: [-5.97  1.14]

-As you can see, we initialized the parameter vector to random values sampled from a normal distribution with mean 0 and $\sigma$ = 1 and it eventually converged into the final values.
+As you can see, we initialized the parameter vector to random values sampled from a normal distribution with mean $0$ and $\sigma = 1$ and it eventually converged into the final values.
 Let's plot the values of $\beta$ on the different iterations of the algorithm.

 ```python